 - Stick to easier runs on these days or move your intense effort indoors.

-Very similar to air quality, we want to look at pollen counts and other potential triggers.
+Very similar to air quality, we want to look at high pollen count and other potential triggers.

 For me ragweed or trees sprouting results in crazy itchy eyes and a runny nose.
 So again if you have a journal you may be able to notice that certain allergens bother you while others don’t.

 - Take allergy medications at least 4 hours prior to running.
-Odd study showed that taking them too close to running impaired breathing.
+One study showed that taking them too close to running impaired breathing.

 - Perhaps another good time to run with a buff to filter the air coming in to your lungs!